mvysny/vaadin-on-kotlin/docs/databases.md

-By implementing the `Entity` interface the Kotlin class gains capability to create/update itself into the database; by having the companion object to implement the `Dao` interface the Kotlin class gains the lookup capabilities, for example edit the `MyUI.kt` file as follows:
+By implementing the `Entity` interface the Kotlin class gains capability to create/update itself into the database; by having the companion object to implement the `Dao` interface the Kotlin class gains the lookup capabilities.
+You can paste the following example into the `MyUI.kt` file:

 ```kotlin
 @Theme("mytheme")